(Updated) MacOS Sonoma and How It Impacts RØDE Products

-This limitation has been present in all beta versions of MacOS Sonoma, including the current “release candidate” version, and is likely going to be present in the public release.
+This limitation has been present in all beta versions of MacOS Sonoma and is present in the current release version.

-RØDE has escalated this issue to Apple and we are waiting for further information on when it will be addressed.
+RØDE has escalated this issue to Apple and they have confirmed they are working on a fix.
+We are waiting for further information on when it will be addressed.
 Until then, we recommend you do not update to MacOS Sonoma if you wish to continue using your RØDE product.